dgraph-io/dgraph/wiki/content/clients/index.md

 In such cases, you can use a `CommitNow` field in `api.Mutation` to indicate that the mutation must be immediately committed.

+The `IgnoreIndexConflict` flag can be set to `true` on the `Mutation` object to not run conflict detection over the index, which would decrease the number of transaction conflicts and aborts.
+However, this would come at the cost of potentially inconsistent upsert operations

 ### Commit the transaction

 Once all the queries and mutations are done, you can commit the transaction.
 It